semyon-san/unipat/README.md

 For --badchars:
   -b BADCHARS        Exclude badchars.
 Example: "\xff\xcc\x0b\x00" -s CHAR            Character to start from.
-Example "\x00"
+Example: "\x00"

 For --offset:
   -e ADDRESS         Find offset at this address (use with --offset <num>)